peterhinch/micropython-tft-gui/README.md

 ## Class Label

 Displays text in a fixed length field.
+The height of a label is determined by the metrics of the specified font.

 Constructor mandatory positional argument:
  1. ``location`` 2-tuple defining position.